sdrsiddiqui/sdrsiddiqui.github.io/_posts/2018-11-29-How to make a blog like this.markdown

 > In 2009, Jekyll was written in Ruby, by [Tom Preston-Werner](http://tom.preston-werner.com/), GitHub's co-founder.

-Though it needs some technical background and a good knowledge of [Markdown](https://www.markdownguide.org/getting-started) and the [Liquid](https://shopify.github.io/liquid/) templating language, which is easy to learn if you have some basics of HTML.
+Though it needs some technical background and a good knowledge of [Markdown](https://www.markdownguide.org/getting-started) and the [Liquid](https://shopify.github.io/liquid/) templating language, which are easy to learn if you have some basic knowledge of HTML.
 Ever since it is getting popular and glimpse of Jekyll popularity can be seen on [Showcase](https://jekyllrb.com/showcase/) and [wiki](https://github.com/jekyll/jekyll/wiki/sites).

 For this blog, I preferred [Jekyll](https://jekyllrb.com/) because of the following reasons.